Choosing a Safe Place to Live

 - Isolation from other people and sources of assistance in emergencies.

-- Some roads may become impassable in severe weather.
+- Roads that may become impassable in severe weather.

 - Water quality.